Fyre Festival: Festival events and attendee experiences

-Festivalgoers were dropped off at the production bungalow where McFarland and his team were based, and instructed to register.
+Attendees were dropped off at the production bungalow where McFarland and his team were based, and instructed to register.
 Having waited hours, however, attendees instead rushed to claim their tents.
-Even though there were only about 500 attendees at this point, there were still not enough tents and beds.
+Although there were about 500 attendees at this point, there were not enough tents and beds.
 Attendees were unable to leave the festival for the nearby Sandals resort as it was peak season, with almost every hotel on Great Exuma fully booked for the annual Exuma Regatta.
 Around nightfall, a group of local musicians took to the stage and played for a few hours; this was the only performance to actually occur.
 In the early morning, it was announced that the festival would be postponed, and the attendees would be returned to Miami as soon as possible.

 Reports from the festival mentioned various other problems, such as the mishandling or theft of guests' baggage, no lighting, an unfinished gravel lot, a lack of medical personnel and event staff, no cell phone or internet service, insufficient portable toilets, no running water, and heavy-handed security.
 As the festival had been promoted as a cashless event, many attendees lacked money for taxi fare or other expenses.

 Many attendees were reportedly stranded, as flights to and from the island were cancelled after the Bahamian government issued an order that barred any planes from landing at the airport.

 The first flight back to Miami boarded at 1:30 a.m. on April 28, but was delayed for hours due to issues with the flight's manifest.
 It was cancelled after sunrise, leaving passengers locked in the Exuma Airport terminal with no access to food, water, or air conditioning; a passenger wrote on social media that at least one person there passed out from the heat.